MohamedChebbi123/samserli/README.md

 - **User-Centric Design**: Intuitive interface designed for both tech-savvy users and beginners
 - **Cross-Platform**: Works seamlessly on iOS, Android, and Web
-- **Real-Time Communication**: Built-in messaging system to connect buyers and sellers instantly
+- **Communication**: Built-in messaging system to connect buyers and sellers instantly
 - **Secure & Reliable**: JWT authentication, password encryption, and secure data storage
 - **Scalable Architecture**: Built with modern technologies that can grow with your needs